 1967-68 Exploration geology and geophysics in North Sea area.

 1968-70 Exploration studies of the regional geology of western Libya, Algeria, and Tunisia.

 1968-71 Field study of volcanic stratigraphy north of Rome, Italy, in connection with archaeological excavations of the British School at Rome.

-1972-present Extensive field work in Italy and nearby areas (Sardinia, the Alps, Corsica, Spain, Cyprus, Tunisia) on problems relating to Mediterranean tectonics, the pelagic stratigraphic record, and geomagnetic reversal history.
+1972-present Extensive field work in Italy and nearby areas (Sardinia, the Alps, Corsica, Spain, Cyprus, Tunisia) on problems relating to Mediterranean tectonics, the pelagic stratigraphic record, geomagnetic reversal history, and structural geology.

 1977, 1979 Geological study of induced seismicity at Nurek Reservoir, Tadzhikstan, and Toktogul Reservoir, Kirghizia (Soviet Central Asia), as part of a US-USSR co-operative program in earthquake prediction.

 1977-present Extensive research on impacts and mass extinctions, in particular the Cretaceous-Tertiary (KT) boundary event, starting with the evidence from an iridium anomaly at Gubbio (Italy) for a massive event at the KT boundary, and culminating in studies showing that the 180-km Chicxulub Crater in the subsurface of the Yucat�n Peninsula dates from precisely the time of the KT extinction.

 1992-present Active in founding the Geological Observatory of Coldigioco (Italy).

 Geology of the Simarua and Carpintero areas, Guajira Peninsula, Colombia: Ph.D.
 Thesis, Princeton University, 168 p., 1967.